-Due to the low exposure to natural disturbance and high levels of sediment deposition that tend to be associated with subtidal muddy habitats, they often support high densities of infaunal communities and erect epifauna such as sea pens and burrowing anemones (Ball et al., 2000; Hall et al., 2008) which are susceptible to trawl disturbance (Ball et al., 2000; Kaiser et al., 2002; Sewell and Hiscock, 2005; Queirós et al., 2006) with evidence for trawling reducing densities of the tall sea pen, Funiculina quadrangularis, and its symbiotic brittle star, Asteronyx loveni, (Adey, 2007) and 5 to 50% direct mortality to many invertebrate species, increasing to 68% for some bivalve species from a single passage of a beam or otter trawl (Bergman and Van Santbrink, 2000).
+Due to the low exposure to natural disturbance and high levels of sediment deposition that tend to be associated with subtidal muddy habitats, they often support high densities of infaunal communities and erect epifauna such as sea pens and burrowing anemones (Ball et al., 2000; Hall et al., 2008) which are susceptible to trawl disturbance (Ball et al., 2000; Kaiser et al., 2002; Sewell and Hiscock, 2005; Queirós et al., 2006).
+There is evidence of trawling reducing densities of the tall sea pen, F. quadrangularis, and its symbiotic brittle star, Asteronyx loveni, (Adey, 2007) and 5 to 50 % direct mortality to many invertebrate species, increasing to 68 % for some bivalve species from a single passage of a beam or otter trawl (Bergman and Van Santbrink, 2000).
 This can lead to reduced benthic habitat quality (Rosenberg et al., 2003).

 This disturbance can have ecological impacts such as reduced biomass, diversity and species richness, changes in community structure (Tuck et al., 1998; Sparks-McConkey and Watling, 2001; Kaiser et al., 2002; Hiddink et al., 2006; Ragnarsson and Lindegarth, 2009) as well as changes in where sensitive species can be found (Josefson et al., 2018).
-However, these impacts can occur in isolation from each other as detailed by Ragnarsson and Lindegarth, (2009) and have not been identified in all trawling studies on muddy habitats (Ocean Ecology Ltd, 2018).
+These changes to species assemblages have been shown to be larger for muddy sediments than for other sediment types (Marra et al., 2024).
+However, these impacts can occur in isolation from each other as detailed by Ragnarsson and Lindegarth (2009) and have not been identified in all trawling studies on muddy habitats (Ocean Ecology Ltd, 2018).

-Some evidence suggests these impacts are likely to be greater in muddy habitats than sandy habitats (Bergman and Van Santbrink, 2000; Queirós et al., 2006; Rijnsdorp et al., 2020).
-However, this is inconclusive as other studies have found greater mortality rates of benthic fauna in sand habitats when compared with mud (Hiddink et al., 2006).
+Some evidence suggests these impacts are likely to be greater in muddy habitats than sandy habitats (Bergman and Van Santbrink, 2000; Queirós et al., 2006; Grizzle et al., 2009; Rijnsdorp et al., 2020; Marra et al., 2024).
+However, this is inconclusive as other studies have found greater mortality rates of benthic fauna in sand habitats when compared with mud (Queirós et al., 2006).
 Such conflicting evidence demonstrates that our understanding of how trawling impacts vary with habitat type remains incomplete (Hiddink et al., 2017).